raspberrypilearning/gpio-music-box/en/step_8.md

 ## Improving your script

 The code you have written should work without any problems.
 However, it's generally a good idea to make your code a little cleaner once you have a working prototype.
 The next steps are completely optional.
 If you're happy with your script, then just leave it as it is.
-If you want to make it a little cleaner, then try the following challenge.
+If you want to make it a little cleaner, then try the following steps.

 - You can store your button objects and sounds in a dictionary, instead of having to create eight different objects.